Have your cake and eat it

 Teaching and learning

 The course focuses on elements of blended learning which will combine practical input, guest lectures, field trips and support through the Virtual Learning Environment.
-All teaching and learning are also enhanced via interaction/ collaboration with the Enterprise Team in the Clarence Centre and via Library and LRC subject specific staff.
+All teaching and learning is also enhanced via interaction/ collaboration with the Enterprise Team in the Clarence Centre and via Library and LRC subject specific staff.
 Collaboration is also being developed within other Schools so that combined input enriches student learning and achievement.

 As an undergraduate Applied Sciences student, you will be allocated a named tutor during your first three weeks at LSBU.
 The role of your tutor is to be your primary contact for academic and professional development support.